 Other outcomes for evaluation of all treatments

 Other objectives include the assessment of the effects of study treatments on the need for any ventilation (and duration of invasive mechanical ventilation), acute kidney injury and renal replacement therapy, and thrombotic events.
 Safety outcomes include bleeding, new major cardiac arrhythmias, metabolic complications (ketoacidosis, hyperglycaemic hyperosmolar state, hyperglycaemia requiring new use of insulin, severe hypoglycaemia).
+Virological outcomes include viral RNA levels in the nasopharynx and the frequency of detection of resistance markers.

 Study outcomes will be assessed based on data recorded up to 28 days and up to 6 months after randomisation.